codycarroll/regression_f24/README.md

 This course is an intensive introduction to linear models, with a focus on both principles and practice.
 Topics include simple and multiple linear regression; logistic regression;
 transformations; regression diagnostics and addressing violations of regression assumptions; and variable selection techniques.
-Programming language is Python
+Programming language is Python.

+## Course Tenets:

+When in doubt, rely on the following:
+- Put the work in & ask for help when stuck.
+- Ask questions before spiraling.
+- When confused, work with a partner & zoom into details.
+- When you understand, teach others & zoom out to debrief.
+- Use common sense whenever possible.

 ## Course Learning Objectives: